Here is a list of 10 essential kitchen tools I cannot live without. I hope you will find them useful!

-Okay so let's go through some of my favorite things that make my cooking life easier.
-I've linked to all items so you can see what they're about and purchase your own, if you wish.
+So let's go through some of my favorite things that make my cooking life easier.
+I've linked to all items so you can see what they're about and purchase your own if you wish.

-Instant pot: I was resistant to the idea of a pressure cooker.
+I was resistant to the idea of a pressure cooker.
 I didn't quite understand and felt a tad intimidated by it until I got one as a gift.
-For someone who has quite a bit on her plate, the Instant Pot has saved me on multiple occsaions.
-I mean, who doesn't want melt in your mouth chicken tacos in 12 minutes?
+For someone who has quite a bit on her plate, the Instant Pot has saved me on multiple occasions.
+I mean, who doesn't want melt-in-your-mouth chicken tacos in 12 minutes?
 Or bone broth that generally takes 12-24 hours to cook in 2 hours?
-Many of you are also slow cooker lovers so the great thing about it is that it's got a built in slow cooker option.
+Many of you are also slow cooker lovers so the great thing about it is that it's got a built-in slow cooker option.
 If you want an amazing recipe book to get you started with your Instant Pot, I highly recommend The Art of Great Cooking With Your Instant Pot.
 And this is the Instant Pot I own.

-Cast iron pan: I love my cast iron pan.
-My brother in law years ago mentioned that he had one and that it made a difference in the way food cooked and tasted.
-Naturally I was curious to test it for myself and wholeheartedly agree with him.
+years ago mentioned that he had one and that it made a difference in the way food was cooked and tasted.
+Naturally, I was curious to test it for myself and wholeheartedly agree with him.
 Shortly after that conversation, I purchased my own and I have to say, I use it nearly every day.
 It's perfect for cooking at high heat and also oven save.
 It cooks food evenly and enhances its flavor.
 I have one similar to this.

-Food processor: This may be my all time favorite gadget and an absolute must if you spend a good amount of time in the kitchen.
+This may be my all-time favorite gadget and an absolute must if you spend a good amount of time in the kitchen.
 Everything from pureeing soup to grinding nuts to mixing dough and chopping vegetables happens with this wonderful machine.
 I honestly can't imagine my cooking life without it.
 Check it out here.

-A proper peeler: I know you're probably thinking: "really, a peeler?"
+I know you're probably thinking: "Really, a peeler?"
 But yes, try peeling a butternut squash with an average peeler and you're going to end up frustrated and potentially with a cut.
 Again, been there.
-My all time favorite peeler that I've used for years is this brand.
+My all-time favorite peeler that I've used for years is this brand.

-Dutch oven: Any time I make soup, curry or stew it's always in my dutch oven.
+Any time I make soup, curry, or stew it's always in my dutch oven.
 It's an investment that will last for years and years.
-I enjoy cooking on enameled cast iron because as long as it's properly pre-heated, it won't make your food stick and again, as I mentioned previously with cast iron, it cooks food evenly and can be transferred from stove top to oven.
+I enjoy cooking on enameled cast iron because as long as it's properly pre-heated, it won't make your food stick, and again, as I mentioned previously cast iron cooks food evenly and can be transferred from stovetop to oven.

-Whisks: I use plural here since I'm equally attached to both my whisks.
+I use the plural here since I'm equally attached to both my whisks.
 They're both wonderful for different things.
-My small one I use for eggs, dressings, etc., while my bigger one comes in handy when baking, making pancakes or making anything that requires a little more power, without using a mixer.
+My small one I use for eggs, dressings, etc., while my bigger one comes in handy when baking, making pancakes, or making anything that requires a little more power, without using a mixer.